bevyengine/bevy-website/content/learn/book/storing-data/relations.md

 There is one particular type of relation that gets used a lot in Bevy: the [`ChildOf`] relation.
 This is a [`Component`] which is inserted into a child entity, holding a reference to the child's parent entity.
-The parent has a corresponding [`Children`] component which contains a reference to all of the parent's children.
+The parent has a linked [`Children`] component which contains a reference to all the parent's children.

 Like all relations, the `ChildOf` / `Children` relation is dual-ended and directed, with separate components maintaining each end of the relationship.
 It represents a "one-to-many" relationship, with the parent being the one, and the children being the many.